 Import-Export Taxes and Duties in China

-Over the course of 2016, the Chinese government promulgated a series of new regulations affecting companies that import and export taxable goods and services in China.
-These new regulations expand on previous import and export taxes and duties, which vary depending on the products involved.
+These changes could affect companies that import and export taxable goods and services with China.
+The new regulations expand on previous import and export taxes and duties, which vary depending on the products involved.

-However, at the center of this intricate system is a central list of general principles for foreign companies to abide by.
+However, governing this intricate system is a central list of general principles for foreign companies to abide by.
 Below, we outline the most significant issues relating to these taxes and duties that foreign companies should take note of.

-All goods imported into China are subject to the nation’s value-added tax (VAT) of either 13 percent or 17 percent.
-The 13 percent tax is available for certain goods that fall mainly within the categories of agricultural and utility items, while the 17 percent tax applies to other goods subject to the VAT tax.
+The nine percent tax is available for certain goods that fall mainly within the categories of agricultural and utility items, while the 13 percent tax applies to other goods subject to the VAT like manufactured goods.

 China’s consumption tax (CT) is imposed on companies and organizations who manufacture and import taxable products, process taxable products under consignment, or sell taxable products.